mileslucey/kiva_etl/README.md

     1. "drop_duplicates" to remove all duplicate entries in each dataframe
     2. "to_datetime" to convert columns to datetime format that are initially registered as strings
     3. "rename" to change column titles so that all column titles are lower case, contain zero spaces, and are overall clearly written
-    4. "dropna" to drop rows that have N/As in critical columns (e.g. if rows do not have information listed in their primary key figure)
+    4. "dropna" to drop rows that have N/As in critical columns (e.g. if rows do not have information listed in their primary key figures)
-    5. "merge" in order to establish foreign key figures in tables where there is not a foreign key originally listed.
+    5. "merge" to establish foreign key figures in tables where there is not a foreign key originally listed.
 The same command is also used to test if two tables can be linked together in a schema
     6. "assign" in order to establish primary keys in tables where primary keys are not originally listed
 * Below is the Python code to clean each of the four dataframes:
   1. Loans dataframe: